 The interpreting from my past assignments was that delegates didn’t need to have all the details, but just a summary of each slide.
 So my interpreting was slide by slide.
 For this project, however, the delegates are passionate to learn and requested to know all the details of the talk.
 I thus interpret with a few sentences’ intervals to give a thorough picture, which puts high demands on both linguistic and medical understanding; – but again, you grow at work!

 This is because either the content is confidential, or the speakers are too busy on other tasks, and they may only have time to finalise the slides at the last minute, leaving no time for the interpreter to prepare beforehand.
 Here being in allied health and having a relevant background become vital to doing an excellent job.
-It also gives delegates confidence and trust in me knowing I have a terminal degree in Biomedical Sciences as well as many years of experience interacting with clinicians.
+It also gives delegates confidence and trust in me knowing I have a PhD in Biomedical Sciences as well as many years of experience interacting with clinicians.

 Taking notes is critical for accurate interpreting.
 A speaker can reveal a lot of information before it’s my turn to interpret, esp. when there are figures, numbers, and lists involved.
 Developing an efficient and fast note-taking method is highly helpful.